properties-file/properties-file/README.md

 ## Installation 💻

 > ⚠ In April 2023, we released version 3 of this package, which includes breaking changes.
-Please refer to the [migration guide](./V2-TO-V3-MIGRATION-GUIDE.md) before upgrading.
+Please refer to the [upgrade guide](./V2-TO-V3-UPGRADE-GUIDE.md) before upgrading.

 Add the package as a dependency: